-17 See Henckaerts, Doswald-Beck, Customary International Humanitarian Law, Geneva, ICRC, 2005: Out of 161 existing customary rules identified in this study, 147 are considered to be applicable in such situations.
+17 See Henckaerts and Doswald-Beck, above note 12: out of 161 existing customary rules identified in this study, 147 are considered to be applicable in such situations.
 In some areas, the rules are identical or similar to those provided by treaty law, in particular by Additional Protocol II.
 In other areas, the study identified rules that go beyond current treaty law and have therefore contributed to filling gaps in the regulation of internal armed conflicts.